ThDilos/ThDilos.Fox.Origin/README.md

 	When right-clicked with empty hand by another player, playsound fox.ambient and send messages to both players.
 Cooldown 3 senconds.

-	(I tried move all the playsound into this power, only left those in Pounce, in case you get sick of these sounds...)
+	(I tried to move all the playsound into this power, only left those in Pounce, in case you get sick of these sounds...)
  	(To temporarily deactivate this skill, do /power revoke @s thorigins:thsound)
 	(To PERMANENTLY deactivate this skill, open (This Mod).jar\data\thorigins\origins\fox.json, remove "thorigins:thsound" and the comma at the end of last line)